 Engaging teaching with a focus on artistic expression, sound fundamentals, and creative problem solving is critical, but so too is the development of a community that embraces, enjoys, and furthers this learning outside of the weekly lesson.
-As students navigate their degree program, an applied lesson is an important time with a powerful one-on-one dynamic, but the bulk of a music students’ week is spent outside of that lesson.
+As students navigate their degree program, an applied lesson is a critical time with a powerful one-on-one dynamic, but the bulk of a music students’ week is spent outside of that lesson.
 Developing and maintaining a studio with a team atmosphere is essential to Dr. Stetson’s teaching.
 Building an environment where engaging with musical concepts and attentive support extend beyond the private lesson and into each interaction students have with their peers, both inside and outside classrooms and rehearsal halls, is paramount.
 Students are encouraged to learn as much from each other as they will from their faculty.

-With coursework and ensemble concepts constantly integrated into the applied lesson format, Dr. Stetson also seeks to set his student’s sights on opportunities that exist outside of the University walls.
-Success in competitions as individuals and in chamber music can create a common goal on which to build the community spirit that is so vital.
+With coursework and ensemble concepts integrated continuously into the applied lesson format, Dr. Stetson also seeks to set his student’s sights on opportunities that exist outside of the University walls.
+Success in competitions as individuals and in chamber music can create a common goal to build the community spirit that is so vital.
 Seeking competitive scholarships not only serves to provide accomplishment and financial support for students, but also validates the academic integration that is essential to this type of success.
-The entrepreneurship skills that are required for accomplishing these are practiced and learned throughout the process will produce a community of students capable of inventing and creating new and exciting opportunities for themselves and their peers.
+The entrepreneurship skills required for accomplishing these are practiced and learned throughout the process will produce a community of students capable of inventing and creating new and exciting opportunities for themselves and their peers.

 By building a team-oriented community focused on full integration of the university experience with an eye for entrepreneurship, Dr. Stetson aims to better equip students to successfully manage their experience at the university and prepare them for a future filled with creativity and artistic expression.